7091lapS/Resume/README.md

 **Test Driven Development** - I test drive my projects with **Rspec**, **Capybara**, **FactoryGirl**, **PhantomJS**, **Jasmine**, **Karma**, **Protractor**.

-**Agile Methodologies:** I have learnt to extrapolate user stories from customers' requests, pair programming on most projects and collaborating in small groups to create and deliver mvps efficiently.
+**Agile Methodologies:** I have learnt to extrapolate user stories from customers' requests, pair programming on most projects and collaborating in small groups, deploying regularly with the aim of delivering an MVP quickly.
 I am very comfortable with **version control** software and git flow.

+I am fascinated with **data visualization** and have been teaching myself **D3.js**

 # **Education**